-Community planning groups have been formed and recognized by the City Council to make recommendations to the City Council, Planning Commission, City staff, and other governmental agencies on land use matters, specifically, concerning the preparation of, adoption of, implementation of, or amendment to, the General Plan or a land use plan when a plan relates to each recognized community planning group's planning area boundaries.
-Planning groups also advise on other land use matters as requested by the City or other governmental agencies.
-This Policy applies to the 12 to 20 elected members of a recognized community planning group, herein referred to as members.
+Community planning groups have been formed and recognized by the City Council to make recommendations to the City Council, Planning Commission, City staff, and other governmental agencies on land use matters; specifically; concerning the preparation of, adoption of, implementation of, or amendment to, the General Plan or a land use plan when a plan relates to each recognized community planning group's planning area boundaries.
+Community planning groups also advise on associated matters as described in Article II, and on Planning groups also advise on other land use matters as requested by the City or other governmental agencies.
+This Policy applies to the 12 to 20 elected members of a recognized community planning group, herein referred to asmembers.